Valiant Hearts: The Great War: Coming Home

-In 1916, the German diver Ernst makes a living salvaging sunken ships off the coast in order to avoid the war.
+In 1916, German diver Ernst makes a living salvaging sunken ships off the coast in order to avoid the war.
 However, he is caught in the midst of the Battle of Jutland and despite his best efforts to save drowning sailors, his own ship is sunk in the crossfire.
 Ernst himself is rescued by the passing submarine blockade runner Germania, and he is accepted as a new crew member.
 One month later, the Germania docks at Baltimore in the then neutral United States, where Ernst befriends James, a dock worker and Freddie's brother.
 They both bond over their mutual love for music and promise to play together again after the war.
-However, upon their return to Germany, the Germania is seized by the German Imperial Navy and converted into U-Boat 155 while Ernst is drafted to become part of its new German Navy crew.
+However, upon their return to Germany, the Germania is seized by the German Navy and converted into U-Boat 155 while Ernst is drafted to become part of its new crew.

-After the entry of the United States into the war in 1917, James decides to enlist with the Harlem Hellfighters despite Freddie's warnings.
-After completing training, James boards a transport ship bound for Europe but it is spotted by the U-Boat 155.
+After the entry of the U.S. into the war in 1917, James decides to enlist with the Harlem Hellfighters despite Freddie's warnings.
+After completing training, James boards a transport ship bound for Europe but it is spotted by U-Boat 155.
 Ernst is ordered to torpedo the transport but he spots James on board the ship and deliberately misses his torpedo attack.
-Meanwhile, Freddie teams up with RAF pilot George and they both play a key role in winning the Battle of Vimy Ridge.
+Meanwhile, Freddie teams up with British RAF pilot George and they both play a key role in winning the Battle of Vimy Ridge.
 Elsewhere, Anna and Walt are working at a hospital in Sainte-Menehould where she briefly reunites with Freddie right before the town is bombed by the Germans and she risks her life to save wounded civilians.
 Meanwhile, James' unit finally arrives in France, and are transferred under French command so they can fight on the frontlines.
 James is deployed to Sainte-Menehould, where he meets Anna and is reunited with Freddie.
 Despite the run of good fortune, James is quickly reminded of the reality of the war when one of his comrades is killed by a German sniper.